-The naturalistic thesis affirms an absolutist semantics according to which the semantics of descriptive terms is acquired ostensively and is fully determined by perceived reality and the processes of perception.
+The naturalistic thesis affirms an absolutist semantics according to which the semantics of descriptive terms is passively acquired ostensively, and is fully determined by perceived reality and by the processes of perception.

 3.11 Romantic Semantics

-On the romantic view the positivist semantics may be acceptable for the natural sciences, but it is deemed inadequate for understanding “human action” in the behavioral and sociocultural sciences.
-Human action considered by the romantic social sciences has subjective meaning for the members of a group or society, because it is purposeful and motivating for the members’ social interactions.
+On the romantic view the positivist semantics may be acceptable for the natural sciences, but it is deemed inadequate for understanding “human action” in the sociocultural sciences.
+“Human action” considered in the romantic cultural sciences has intersubjective meaning for the members of a group or society, and it is purposeful and motivating for the members’ social interactions.

 This interpretative understanding is accessed by the social scientist in the process of his research.
-Furthermore if the researcher is a member in the society or group he is investigating, the validity of his empathetically based and vicariously imputed interpretative understanding is enhanced by his personal experiences as a participant in the group or society’s life.
+And if the researcher is a member of the society or group he is investigating, the validity of his empathetically based and vicariously imputed interpretative understanding is deemed enhanced by his personal experiences as a participant in the group or society’s life.

 3.12 Positivist Semantics

-According to the positivist philosophy the ostensively acquired meanings of descriptive terms used for reporting observations are primitive, simple and fully determined by perception.
-These meanings were variously called “sensations”, “sense impressions”, “sense perceptions”, “sense data” or “phenomena” by different positivists.
-For these often called “phenomenalists” the sense perceptions are the object of knowledge rather than constituting knowledge thus making many versions of positivism solipsistic.
+Typically positivists maintain a naturalistic philosophy of semantics.
+These meanings are variously called “sensations”, “sense impressions”, “sense perceptions”, “sense data” or “phenomena” by different positivists.
+For these positivists sense perceptions are the object of knowledge rather than constituting knowledge thus making positivism solipsistic.